 The Early Childhood Policy Framework offers a shared vision to help all sectors of the community work together on behalf of young children.
 The framework is based on the belief that Orange County prospers when its children are valued, nurtured, healthy and thriving, and when the systems involving your children and their families are functioning well.
-The Commission is one of the framework’s partner agencies.
+First 5 Orange County is one of the framework’s partner agencies.

 OC STEM partners with community stakeholders including students, parents, teachers, and businesses to improve the quality and outcome of Science, Technology, Engineering and Mathematics (STEM) teaching and learning in Orange County.
-The Commission is one of the local funders that make up this network, promoting STEM learning in the early years of children’s lives.
+First 5 Orange County is one of the local funders that make up this network, promoting STEM learning in the early years of children’s lives.

 Health Funders Partnership of Orange County

 The Health Funders Partnership is committed to creating a healthy Orange County by enhancing the impact and efficiency of health philanthropy and health service delivery.
-The Partnership identifies strategic issues for collaborative funding; the Commission ensures that issues related to young children and families are considered and included.
+The Partnership identifies strategic issues for collaborative funding; First 5 Orange County ensures that issues related to young children and families are considered and included.

 Orange County Funders Roundtable